UOW logo

 - Caz Sandison | School of mathematics

-The Lightboard Studio is part of the DIY Studios initiative, created to help UOW teaching staff create short, purposeful videos to support their students' learning.
-A lightboard, sometimes referred to as learning glass or a transparent whiteboard, is an innovative tool that provides the appearance of the teacher writing on the screen of the video.
+The Lightboard studio is available for UOW educators to staff create short, purposeful videos to support their students' learning.
+A Lightboard, sometimes referred to as learning glass or a transparent whiteboard, is an innovative tool that provides the appearance of the teacher writing on the screen of the video.

 Some potential video use cases for the Lightboard Studio include: